aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

         Team-->Project;
         Project-->Service;

+Aiven organizations help you organize and manage your projects and services.
+Within organizations you can have organizational units.
+The services you create are collected in projects, and each project can be in an organization or an organizational unit.

-You can use organizations and teams within the Aiven platform to implement SAML single sign-on (SSO) using an identity provider such as Okta, GSuite, or AzureAD.
-Security-conscious teams usually favor a combination of SAML and RBAC regardless of the size of team.
+You can use organizations and teams within the Aiven platform to implement :doc:`SAML single sign-on (SSO) </docs/platform/howto/list-saml>`` using an identity provider such as Okta, GSuite, or AzureAD.
+For greater security, you may want to use a combination of SAML and RBAC regardless of the size of team.

 Project members and roles